Why Cyber Monday could break spending records despite economic uncertainty

 Deals on electronics and apparel are poised to peak Monday at 30% and 26% off average listed prices, per Adobe's latest estimates.

 For the November-December holiday season overall, the National Retail Federation estimates that U.S. shoppers will spend more than $1 trillion for the first time this year.
-But the rate of growth is slowing — with an anticipated increase of 3.7% to 4.2% year over year, compared to 4.3% during last year's holiday season.
+But the rate of growth is slowing — with an anticipated year-over-year increase of 3.7% to 4.2%, compared to 4.3% during last year's holiday season.

 At the same time, credit card debt and delinquencies on other short-term loans have been rising.
 More and more shoppers are turning to "buy now, pay later" plans, which allow them to delay payments on holiday decor, gifts and other items.